Tim Barrow: Permanent Representative to the EU (2017–2020)

 On 3 January 2017, Ivan Rogers resigned from his position as Permanent Representative of the United Kingdom to the European Union, citing frustration over the government's negotiating strategy in their planned withdrawal from the European Union.
 The next day, Barrow was appointed to replace him.
 A Downing Street spokesman said Barrow was "a seasoned and tough negotiator, with extensive experience of securing UK objectives in Brussels."
 Charles Crawford, who worked with Barrow in the early 1990s, commented that he "understands Brussels and the EU, but he is not pickled in its ghastly processes."
 The Financial Times reported that Barrow's appointment was opposed by Oliver Robbins, the permanent secretary at the Department for Exiting the European Union, who wanted to take control of negotiations with the EU himself.
 However, the Foreign Office overruled him.

 Barrow appointed two senior civil servants to his team in Brussels in March 2017.
 They were Katrina Williams, a director-general at the Department for Business, Energy and Industrial Strategy who was appointed as deputy permanent representative, and Simon Case, Principal Private Secretary to the Prime Minister, who was appointed as head of the UK-EU Partnership.
 On 20 March, Barrow appeared before the European Scrutiny Committee to give evidence on UK-EU relations prior to the invocation of Article 50.
 During the hearing, he warned that it may not be possible to leave the European Union without paying anything, as some Conservative MPs had suggested, and that "other legal opinions" offered "a different interpretation".

 Barrow was responsible for handing over the letter of United Kingdom's invocation of Article 50 of the Treaty on European Union in Brussels on 29 March 2017 to European Council President Donald Tusk.

-On 17 October 2018 Barrow accompanied British Prime Minister Theresa May to the European Council summit in Brussels, where 27 EU leaders met to discuss the Brexit negotiations (Art.50).
+On 17 October 2018, Barrow accompanied British Prime Minister Theresa May to the European Council summit in Brussels.
 After the Council meeting, Barrow wrote to the Secretaries General of the Council and Commission of the European Union on behalf of the UK.
 His letters stated that the UK had no doubt over its sovereignty of Gibraltar, including British Gibraltar Territorial Waters, and that Gibraltar's sovereignty would never be transferred against the democratically expressed wishes of its citizens.